 Approximately 300 pages chronicle the earliest years of Chris and Wally's life.
-It describes their special childhoods, how they found each other in life, and sets the story for the years to come.
+It describes their special childhoods, how they found each other, and sets the story for the years to come.
 Kids of today don't realize how good they have it.
 Most children in the early 1900s worked 10-12 hours a day and did not have the opportunity to attend school.
 The genesis to the adventure is established and the foundation is set.

 Books One and Two are paired together, taking you through the dramatic early foundational stages of their lives.
-Filled with historical facts weaved into story form, the reader will gain a better understanding of a vast array of topics that are not taught in school.
+Filled with historical facts weaved into story form, the reader will gain a better understanding of a vast array of topics which are not taught in school.
 Overall, this easy-to-read series will entice the reader with real history, locations, music, science, math, literature, arts, sports, and actual events.
-The Kringle parents are the reason for the two boys success, yet no one realizes the importance of the tradition that was started in 1908.
+The Kringle parents ARE the reason for the two boys success, yet no one realizes the importance of the tradition that was started in 1908.

 Made for kids with adult historical secrets.
 Visit the Village of Elf, meet Wally, and discover how presents are delivered around the world.
 Pixie the Elf may also make a guest appearance—if you can find her.